jfreeman812/QE-Tools/_docs/contributing.rst

         * Assign new PRs to as many members of the QE Tools Contributors team as possible.
           PRs previously discussed with a specific person may be assigned to them directy to start.
-        * When starting a review, prune the assignee list to just yourself to avoid duplicate effort.
         * Once engaged, a reviewer has 48 hours to respond to changes before the changes are considered approved.
         * Once completed reviewing:

-            * If approving or if just commenting, un-assign yourself and assign to any remaining members of the QE Tools Contributors team.
+            * If approving or if just commenting, un-assign yourself.
             * If requesting changes, assign the PR back to the author.

         * As an author, once requested edits are completed,